-For the International Maritime Organization and the American Petroleum Institute with the IPIECA, EnSys undertook substantial assessments of the potential impacts of tighter marine fuels sulfur standards as part of the lead up to MARPOL Annex VI.
-Over broadly the same period - from 2007 through 2009 - EnSys also undertook extensive analyses for the US EPA to support the US North American ECA submission to the IMO.
-This new study seeks to deliver similar analysis and support in relation to the Mexican government's planned ECA submission.
+In support of amendments to Annex VI of the International Maritime Organization (IMO)'s Marpol Convention, and upon request by the American Petroleum Institute (API) and the International Petroleum Industry Environmental Conservation Association (IPIECA), EnSys undertook substantial assessments of the potential impacts of stricter marine fuel sulfur standards.
+Over broadly the same period-from 2007 through 2009-EnSys also undertook extensive analyses for the US EPA to support the North American ECA submission to the IMO.
+The current study seeks to present a similar analysis to support the Government of Mexico's planned ECA submission.

-As before, EnSys' objective has been to demonstrate the impacts on oil refining and markets of the applicant country switching to an ECA, with specific focus on the producibility and cost of the directly affected marine fuel volumes plus the broader impacts on product supply costs.
-As previously, our approach has been to use our highly proven and widely recognized integrated "WORLD" model of the global petroleum supply system.
-Additional background on WORLD is available at www.ensysenergy.com.
+The objective of this analysis has been to demonstrate the impacts on oil refining and markets of those countries adopting an ECA, with specific focus on the producibility and cost of the directly affected marine fuel volumes, and the broader impacts on product supply costs.
+The approach has been to use the highly proven and widely recognized integrated World Oil Refining Logistics and Demand (WORLD) model of the global petroleum supply system.
+Additional information about this model is available at www.ensysenergy.com.